unreal-analyzer-mcp

 Unreal Engine Code Analyzer MCP Server

 A Model Context Protocol (MCP) server that provides powerful source code analysis capabilities for Unreal Engine codebases.
-This tool enables AI assistants to effectively understand and analyze Unreal Engine source code.
+This tool enables AI assistants like Claude and Cline to deeply understand and analyze Unreal Engine source code.

 Features

-• Class Analysis: Detailed information about C++ classes, including methods, properties, and inheritance.
+- Class Analysis: Get detailed information about C++ classes including methods, properties, and inheritance

-• Subsystem Analysis: Analyze major Unreal Engine subsystems like Rendering and Physics.
+- Subsystem Analysis: Analyze major Unreal Engine subsystems like Rendering, Physics, etc.

-• Game Genre Knowledge: Built-in knowledge of game genres, features, and implementation patterns.
+- Game Genre Knowledge: Built-in knowledge base of game genres, features, and implementation patterns

-• Pattern Detection & Learning: Identify common Unreal Engine patterns and provide learning resources.
+- Pattern Detection & Learning: Identifies common Unreal Engine patterns and provides learning resources

 Quick Start